Sheryl Crow to headline UC Irvine Anti-Cancer Challenge Celebration Concert

 Challenge participants will receive concert tickets based on their fundraising support.
 Those raising $500 or more will receive a ticket, $2,500 or more receive two tickets, and participants raising $10,000 or more will receive two floor tickets.
 In addition, top fundraisers, current and prospective sponsors will be invited to a VIP reception before the concert.

-The UC Irvine Bren Events Center tickets for the concert are now on sale to the public.
+The UC Irvine Bren Events Center concert tickets are now on sale to the public.

 Learn more about participating in the challenge here: www.anticancerchallenge.org